 His immersive and mesmerising works such as the world-wide hit Siren, Ethometric Museum and his monumental outdoor work Chorus aim to make contemporary music accessible and engaging for a wide audience.
 Siren toured the world with significant British Council support.

 Ethometric Museum won him the 2012 British Composer of the Year for Sonic Art.
 Force Field was awarded an honorary mention in the 2008 Prix Ars Electronica.
-He is a Professor of Sound Art at Oxford Brookes University.
-Ray is an associate artist of OCM (Oxford Contemporary Music).
+He is a Professor of Sound Art at Oxford Brookes University and an associate artist of OCM (Oxford Contemporary Music).

 “As an artist I explore my fascinations with the world.
 I am fascinated by themes that include the emergence of the scientific method, the development of technology, and the way science represents our view of the universe.
 I have a childlike fascination with radios, radio waves, magnetism.
 There is a magic in the act of turning on a radio and receiving signals through the Ether or in holding two magnets in your hands and feeling this invisible force pulling your hands together or pushing them apart.